-The Administrative Hearing Board is headed by the Director of Student Affairs with the purpose of investigating the case.
-The charged student has the opportunity to review and comment on the documentation of the case, to present evidence on his/her own behalf, and to present witnesses.
+The student has the opportunity to review and comment on the documentation of the case, to present evidence on his/her own behalf, and to present witnesses.

 The student will be asked whether or not he/she takes responsibility for his/her actions.

-Within five working days the Director of Student Affairs will communicate the final decision based on the facts of the case and the outcome of the Administrative Hearing Board whether or not to hold the student responsible for the alleged violation, and will issue sanctions (see the section Sanctions for Violations of the Student Conduct Code and the Residences Rules and Regulations).
+Within five (5) working days the Dean of Students or the Executive Director of International Student Services will make a final decision, based on the facts of the case and the outcome of the Hearing or Hearing Board, re whether or not to hold the student responsible for the alleged violation, and will issue sanctions respectively (see the section Sanctions for Violations of the Student Conduct Code and the Residences Rules and Regulations).